A FACTORY FOR INSPIRING PRODUCTS & INTERIORS

 Our bespoke service can specify entirely reclaimed materials or a combination of reclaimed and new, the choice is yours!
 We have some beautiful 400-year old pine from roof joists in stock at the moment.
 We also made beautiful office tables from wood waste from the new American Embassy building site in Vauxhall.

-Do you have an EPD (Environmental Product Declaration) for any of the products?
+Do we have an EPD (Environmental Product Declaration) for any of our products?

 No, because we are mainly bespoke producers, we don’t do this, but we provide reports of where the materials come from and who they have been made by.

 We provide a quarterly impact report as a way of tracking our progress in sustainability and we keep records and data sheets for all products regularly used in our workshops and Academy.
 The use of sustainable products in the Academy is particularly important to us as the products and techniques our trainees learn to use now will be carried with them throughout their working lives.

 Do we have any company policies or reports in regards to sustainability?